On this page

 Work programme and engagement schedule#

-MAG members are now considering what they have heard and learned to develop indicative options.
+MAG members are now considering what they have heard and learned during the initial engagement discovery phase from September 2025 to January 2026, undertaking the complex work to develop indicative options.

-These indicative options will be shared during consultation later in the year.
-The MAG will again seek people’s views on the future of ECE funding system before the MAG’s advice and recommendations are finalised for the Associate Minister.
+These indicative options will be shared during consultation mid-year.
+The MAG will again seek people’s views on the future of ECE funding before advice and recommendations are finalised.

 Timeframe#